Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/troubleshooting.md

 # Troubleshooting
 ## Reporting Problems
-We are actively working on new and existing issues affecting the Shotgrid package.
+We are actively working on new and existing issues affecting the ShotGrid package.

 In case you are blocked, please send the following data to us (in Fogbugz or in the Forums):